-Make sure you schedule fairly and that you have a good combination of both part and full-time employees.
-Avoid overstaffing as the extra wages add up and you know what they say about too many cooks in the kitchen; it gets pretty crowded.
+Make sure you schedule fairly and have a good combination of both part and full-time employees.
+Avoid overstaffing, as the extra wages add up.
+Offer competitive salaries and, if possible, benefits to encourage employees to stay at your business.